django/django/docs/getting-started.rst

 First Consumers
 ---------------

-Now, by default, Django will run things through Channels but it will also tie in the URL router and view subsystem to the default ``http.request`` channel if you don't provide another consumer that listens to it - remember, only one consumer can listen to any given channel.
+When you run Django out of the box, it will be set up in the default layout - where all HTTP requests (on the ``http.request`` channel) are routed to the Django view layer - nothing will be different to how things worked in the past with a WSGI-based Django, and your views and static file serving (from ``runserver`` will work as normal)

-As a very basic example, let's write a consumer that overrides the built-in handling and handles every HTTP request directly.
-This isn't something you'd usually do in a project, but it's a good illustration of how Channels actually underlies even core Django.
+As a very basic introduction, let's write a consumer that overrides the built-in handling and handles every HTTP request directly.
+This isn't something you'd usually do in a project, but it's a good illustration of how Channels underlies even core Django - it's less of an addition and more adding a whole new layer under the existing view layer.

 Make a new project, a new app, and put this in a ``consumers.py`` file in the app::